rmscode/binary-garden/docs/software/microsoft-office/teams/ms-teams.md

 Only local sign-in is supported for users' personal devices.

-User Pairing and Sign-in:
+User Pairing and Sign in:

 1. Press **Sign-in** on the SIP phone to display the [authentication URL](https://portal.sdg.teams.microsoft.com/) and pairing code.
 The pairing code is time-sensitive.
 2. Open the [authentication URL](https://portal.sdg.teams.microsoft.com/) in a web browser, use corporate credentials to log in and enter the pairing code.

 !!! info "Sign-in may take a while.
 The phone will display the phone number and username, if the device supports it."

-Sign-out:
+Sign out:

 - Press **Sign-out** on the SIP device and follow the steps described on the device.

-Sign-out a device via the Teams Admin center:
+Sign out a device via the Teams Admin center:

 1. Log in to the [Teams Admin center](https://admin.teams.microsoft.com/).
 2. Select **Teams devices** > **SIP devices**, select the device.